AllyYL/casestudy/src/projects/weave.md

 ## User Research

-What does sustainable fashion mean to online shoppers — and what would convince them to switch?
+What does sustainable fashion mean to online shoppers — and what would convince them to switch platforms?
 Through surveys and interviews with 14 potential users, we explored how they perceive credibility, trust, and innovation in fashion.

 <br>